heatherhutchinson211/UFO_Analysis/README.md

 # UFO_Analysis

 ## Overview
 This project uses javascript and html to create an interactive UFO website.
-This website includes an input table in which users can input a variety of information in order to filter trhough given data.
+This website includes an input table in which users can input a variety of information in order to filter through given data.

 ## Results
 The html file pulls data from the update app.js file in order to perform search results in the table created.